xmartlabs/blog/_posts/2022-07-25-challenges-of-building-a-web-with-flutter.md

 ## Challenge 1: Where is the DOM?

-In conventional web development, we always have a tree with nodes representing the elements of our website called DOM.
+In conventional web development, we always have a tree with nodes representing the elements of our website called **[DOM](https://developer.mozilla.org/en-US/docs/Glossary/DOM)**.
 With Flutter, we don't have exactly what's called a pure DOM.
 Instead, we have the flutter widgets tree, but all the widgets are drawn into a unique canvas element.
 This has some inconveniences since you are not able to inspect elements that are not present in the DOM, and debugging gets complicated.
-A **tool that helped us overcome this was the Flutter [DevTools](https://docs.flutter.dev/development/tools/devtools).** But we could not directly fix some issues, like how bad this impacts SEO or the inability to select text.
+A **tool that helped us overcome this was the Flutter [DevTools](https://docs.flutter.dev/development/tools/devtools).** But we could not directly fix some issues, like how bad this impacts SEO.

 ## Challenge 2: Works in debug, but does it in prod?